mus-format/mus-go/README.md

       return
     }
     skip = true // If true and the encoded string does not meet the requirements
-    // of the validator, all bytes belonging to it will be skipped, n will be
+    // of the validator, all bytes belonging to it will be skipped - n will be
     // equal to SizeString(str).
   )
   // ...